-Fiskars Village thrived as an industrial and commercial center for more than three centuries, but since 1980s Fiskars shifted the bulk of its operations to larger facilities elsewhere in Finland and the United States.
+Fiskars Village thrived as an industrial and commercial center for more than three centuries, but since the 1980s Fiskars shifted the bulk of its operations to larger facilities elsewhere in Finland and the United States.
 Fiskars Corporation still owns much of the village, where it has encouraged artists, designers, and their families to settle.
-Over 600 people reside here now.
+This plan has worked to a certain extent as over 600 people reside here now.

+The Engel-designed Clock Tower building is the focal point of the village, containing an exhibition about the Fiskars company and a shop selling Fiskars products.
+Delightful products such as pottery, glassware, leather goods, jewelry, chocolates, and craft beer are on sale here.
 You can visit Fiskars Village and go on one of the several guided tours they have on offer.
-They are available throughout the year and area arranged by the Fiskars Museum.
-You can check opening hours here.
+They are available throughout the year and are arranged by the Fiskars Museum.
+You can check the opening hours here.
 Admission is 5 EUR.

 How to Get to Raseborg Castle & Fiskars Village from Helsinki